Eric-Schecter/particle-rain/README.md

 ## Key Point
 1. Enable preserveDrawingBuffer of renderer and disable autoClear to preserve point data.
 2. Use a plane as background and merge with point to create moving tail effect.
+3. Change velocity by pixel value from image.

+todo: currently image ratio should be the same as canvas, need to be fixed.

 ## Reference
 Tutorial https://tympanus.net/codrops/2021/03/17/tropical-particles-rain-animation-with-three-js/